hertzmann/hertzmann.github.io/_posts/2022-09-04-computationalism.md

 <hr>

-_Thanks to Rif Saurous for comments._
+_Thanks to Rif A. Saurous for comments._